 - pay the exam fee.

-After you register to take the state bar exam, forms will be submitted to the La Verne College of Law to verify that your legal education, via official transcripts, meets all state requirements.
+After you register to take the state bar exam, forms will be submitted to the La Verne College of Law and Public Service to verify that your legal education, via official transcripts, meets all state requirements.

 The bar exam is held in February and July and lasts two days.
 After you receive a passing score, you have five years to apply for admission to the state bar.
 You will be required to attend a ceremony and oath of office to officially practice law in the state of California.

 As a practicing lawyer in California, you have the option to join a professional organization or receive certification, through a bar-affiliated program, in one of 11 professional areas.

 To maintain your California state license, you are required to complete at least 25 hours of approved minimum continuing legal education (MCLE) every three years.
 Your progress must be reported online by a set, assigned deadline.

 For individuals who graduate from a State Bar of California–accredited law school interested in eventually practicing law outside of California, 19 states allow you to take their bar exam after you have practiced law in California for a minimum of five years.

 The College of Law and Public Service’s Student Success Center helps students develop strong study skills to succeed in the JD program and prepare to take the bar.
 Emphasis on academic readiness begins with new student orientation and is integrated into the curriculum starting from 1L.
 Along with improved study skills, candidates work on time management, outlining, and exam techniques.

 The Student Success Center’s own Bar Readiness program begins during the JD program’s final year and includes post-graduation resources that integrate with and complement BARBRI commercial exam preparation courses.